Training with hayfever

 - Monitoring local pollen levels to become aware of particular days and the times of day when higher pollen counts may occur.
 This way you can aim to train at times when pollen count is low.

-- Try a preservative-free saline wash like Flo Sinus Care morning and night.
-This can help clear pollen, dust and other airborne irritants from the nose and nasal cavity.
-Rinsing the irritants away may also help reduce the severity of hay fever symptoms.
-Alternatively if you want to clear your nose whilst you are out and about, then try Flo Saline Plus Nasal Spray, a preservative-free, isotonic nasal saline spray.
+- Help clear pollen, dust and other airborne irritants from the nose and nasal cavity by using a preservative-free saline wash like Flo Sinus Care morning and night.
+Rinsing the irritants away may also help reduce the severity of hayfever symptoms.
+Alternatively if you want to clear your nose whilst you are out and about, then try Flo Saline Plus Nasal Spray or Flo Nasal Mist Both preservative-free, isotonic nasal saline sprays are available through most Australian pharmacies.

-- If a very congested and blocked nose is not responding to saline washes or to healthcare recommended hay fever treatments, then it may be worth trying a preservative-free, medicated nasal decongestant spray like Flo Rapid Relief.
+- If your nose is very blocked, try a preservative-free, medicated nasal decongestant spray e.g. Flo Rapid Relief.
 This medicated decongestant spray is very fast acting, usually within a few minutes of use, but can only be used for a maximum of 3 days.
 Some decongestants maybe problematic if participating in competitive sporting events, so it is always worth checking with your doctor first about their use7.

 - International Journal of Otolaryngology